world-federation-of-advertisers/cross-media-measurement/src/main/k8s/local/README.md

 How to deploy system components to a local Kubernetes cluster running in [KiND](https://kind.sigs.k8s.io/).

+This assumes that you have `kubectl` installed and configured to point to a local KiND cluster.
+You should have some familiarity with Kubernetes and `kubectl`.

 Note that some of the targets listed below -- namely, the Duchies and simulators -- have requirements regarding the version of glibc in the build environment.
 See [Building](../../../../docs/building.md).